 B.A.
 Audio Design

 The bachelor programme Audio Design at hdpk in Berlin enables students to create immersive sound worlds, 3D sound scenarios and compositions for time-based and interactive media such as films, radio plays and games as well as sound logos for innovative brands (sound branding).
-Students conceptualise and programme soft- and hardware-based musical instruments and create audiovisual installations.
-The audio designer's instrument is his computer.
+You will benefit from an international network of professors and students from various fields of the creative industries and advance your ambitions as an audiovisual artist and sound engineer in the national and international music industry.

 >> Find out more: Student projects